cshum/raco/README.md

 * Observable
 * Thunk

-It is also possible to override the yieldable mapper, so that one can yield pretty much anything.

 #### `raco._yieldable = function (val, cb) { }`

+It is also possible to override the default yieldable mapper.
+Use with caution:
+* Takes the yielded value, returns `true` to acknowledge yieldable.
+* Callback`cb(err, val)` to resolve the yieldable.

 ```js
 raco._yieldable = function (val, cb) {